FutureInfinite/Kyozo/README.md

 			order by salary desc
 		) T1

 The previous script uses the aspect nested queries.
-The inner query is what actually retrieves the result and the outer query finializes to the requested result.
+The inner query is what actually retrieves the result and the outer query finalized to the requested result.

 ---

 ## Conclusion
 - The request was to optimize the query operation
-    - This was done by mimimizing the number of operations / selections being done
+    - This was done by minimizing the number of operations/selections being done
       - have reduced the query to use approximately 2 selections
-- The example script was overworked and prerformed operations that were really not necessary - requiring multiple select operations
+- The example script was overworked and performed operations that were really not necessary - requiring multiple select operations
   - the example script also appeared to only produce a single department Id - and not the requested 5
-- One of the big aspects in DB design is to optimize query retrieval
+- One of the big aspects of DB design is to optimize query retrieval
   - One of the biggest features of relational DB systems is the use of indexes that provide ordering of specific parts of the data model
     - This was done in the DB specifically on the Department ID (IX_employee_department) - as this is the central piece of data that the query would be based on - and retrieving this data as quickly as possible would be achieved using the index

-The use of a CTE is not indicated as perfmorance enhancer.
-It appears that CTEs promote cleanliness and maintanability of the scripts
+The use of a CTE is not indicated as a performance enhancer.
+It appears that CTEs promote cleanliness and maintainability of the scripts